 How It Works

-Our Medit computerized digital scanner takes a digital impressions of your teeth—no more messy impression material in your mouth!
-The scans are then sent to a lab to create a series of precision aligner trays that you will wear in sequence to gradually shift your teeth into their new position.
+Our computerized optical scanner takes a digital impressions of your teeth—no more messy impression material in your mouth!
+The scans are then sent to the Invisalign lab to create a series of precision aligner trays that you will wear in sequence to gradually shift your teeth into their new position.
 The computer calculates the exact movements required to correct your personal configuration of teeth and designs aligners for the most efficient result.